THE WHAREKIRAUPONGA UNDERGROUND MINE

 PORTAL

-Once the face of the portals have been established they would be supported by steel arches, rock bolts, steel mesh, and concrete.
-Other service infrastructure would then be installed at each of the portals including temporary ventilation fans, water storage tanks, transformers, lighting, and a safety tag boards.
+Other service infrastructure would then be installed at each portal including temporary ventilation fans, water storage tanks, transformers, lighting, and safety tag boards.

 LIGHTING

-To allow us to operate outside of daylight hours, lighting will need to be established around the proposed portals.
+To allow us to operate outside of daylight hours, lighting will need to be established at various locations.

-The lighting will be designed and located so that the amount of light is protective of the amenity of nearby residents.
+The lighting will be designed and located so that light spill is minimised to protect the amenity of nearby residents.

 NOISE